-the red light district is a theatre-making thing that operates (mostly) out of toronto canada. we are a nomadic and nebulous collection of people who get together when time and/or granting bodies permit to do silly things to scripts by dead people. we have a manifesto and stuff; it’s over there to the right.
+the red light district is a theatre-making thing that operates (mostly) out of toronto canada. we’re a nebulous and nomadic collection of humans who get together when time and granting bodies permit to make and enable work that excites us. it’s usually defined by any or all of the following: radical collaboration (with audience and artists), queerness in process, work that offers audiences multiple “ways in,” ambition in scale, and work that connects artists and audiences to theatrical ideas from around the world. we have a manifesto and stuff; it’s over there to the right.

 theatre is urgent. there is nothing casual about the theatre.